pzhren/InfiniteWorld/README.md

 </div>

 ## 💥Updates
+- **2026-03**: Some more detailed usage instructions and some training codes have been updated.
 - **2025-08**: We have released multiple demos about [collaborative exploration of scene graphs](https://www.bilibili.com/video/BV1Js8DzPE4P?), [physics-based grabbing in reconstructed scenes](https://www.bilibili.com/video/BV1PH8RzQEWf?), [real robot](https://www.bilibili.com/video/BV1KbPdeKE1K?), and [benchmarks](#demo).
 - **2025-08**: We released the OWSMM benchmark and asset conversion interface.
 - **2025-07**: We have released the corresponding robot interface 🤖 and LAGSE-related code.